On the tightness of the maximum of branching Brownian motion in random environment: Introduction

-We start with recalling the model in the homogeneous situation, which will also serve as a point of reference throughout the article.
-For a (binary) branching Brownian motion with homogeneous branching rate equal to one, we denote its maximal displacement at time $t$ by $M(t)$.
-Then---denoting for the sake of consistency by $\PPP_0^{1}$ the probability measure of this BBM starting in the origin---the distribution function of $M(t)$ for the system started at the origin, denoted by
+To explain this duality in more detail, we start by recalling the model in the homogeneous situation, which will also serve as a point of reference throughout the article.
+For a (binary) branching Brownian motion with homogeneous branching rate equal to one, started from a single particle located at the origin at time $0$, we denote its maximal displacement at time $t \ge 0$ by $M(t)$, and write